 ~ Rebecca Solnit, Storming the Gates of Paradise

 These ceramic tiles are based on the botanical watercolors done by Albert Robert Valentien between 1898 and 1918.
 You can find most of these flowers at the Santa Barbara Botanical Gardens in Mission Canyon.
 Valentien painted 1094 California botanicals on a commission by Ellen Browning Scripps between 1908 and 1918.
-The first ten of the original watercolors will in on exhibit in summer 2016 at the library of the San Diego Natural History Museum, with other watercolors rotated seasonally.
+The first ten of the original watercolors were introduced on exhibit in summer 2016 at the library of the San Diego Natural History Museum, with other watercolors rotated seasonally.

 Coast manzanita, Bi-color (miniature) lupine, California golden poppy